 Bones of the shoulder

-The shoulder consists of the head of the humerus, upper bone, fitting in to the glenoid, a depression of the shoulder blade.
-These two parts fit with each other in a similar fashion to a rollerball pen.
-These bones are supported in the frontal part of the body by the clavicle, or collarbone and in the posterior side by the acromion, the roof of the scapula.
-The cartilage at the shoulder joint confers structural support; it reduces friction and facilitates a wide range of movements.
+The shoulder consists of the head of the humerus fitting in to the glenoid fossa, a depression of the scapula (shoulder blade).
+These two parts fit with each other to form a socket-ball joint.
+These bones are supported in the anterior part of the body by the clavicle, or collarbone, and in the posterior side by the acromion, the roof of the scapula.
+The cartilage covering the shoulder joint confers structural support to reduce friction of the articulating elements and facilitate a wide range of movements.

 Shoulder joints and ligaments